Northern Lights Forecast for Saskatoon Tonight

 How to use tonight's forecast in Saskatoon

-The current aurora chance for Saskatoon is Low.
+The current aurora chance for Saskatoon is Medium.
 That rating is useful, but it works best when you combine it with darkness, weather, and the fact that some cities simply need stronger geomagnetic activity than others.

 What the current chance means